-From Figure 6 to Figure 14, we vary the load rate in xaxis and plot measured different performance metrics on y-axis.
-First, let us examine at the combination of two network-bound workloads of (100K, 100K) on Platform I. Figure 6 and Figure 7 show switch numbers and event numbers when varying load rates from 10% to 100%.
-Note that the number of events follows exactly same trend as switches, though the concrete values are different in scale.
-At 50% load, (100K, 100K) reaches the highest switch and event numbers, and starts to drop until load rate increases to 70%, then remains almost flat when load rate increases from 70% to 100%.
-Comparing with other two combinations, (100K, 100K) has at least 25% higher switch and event costs under the peak costs.
+load, (100K, 100K) reaches the highest switch and event numbers, and starts to drop until load rate increases to 70 percent, then remains almost flat when load rate increases from 70 to 100 percent.
+Comparing with other two combinations, (100K, 100K) has at least 25 percent higher switch and event costs under the peak costs.
 This implies that main sources of overhead and throughput interference for the combination of (100K, 100K) may come from the high switch and event overheads in Dom0 and VMM.

-Figure 8 shows the I/O Execution.
+Fig. 8 shows the I/O execution.
 As request rate getting higher, (100K, 100K) exchanges less than four pages per execution duration.
 It experiences the worst efficiency in I/O channel.
 Practically, heavy event and switch costs lead to a lot more interrupts that need to be processed, resulting in few pages exchange during each execution cycle.
-Figure 10 and Figure 13 present the block time of Dom0 and two guest domains respectively.
-For (100K, 100K), block time of Dom0 is around 30% after 50% load.
-In addition, the block time of guest domains are around 48% and both are relatively high compared to other two combinations.
+Figs. 10 and 13 present the block time of Dom0 and two guest domains, respectively.
+For (100K, 100K), block time of Dom0 is around 30 percent after 50 percent load.
+In addition, the block time of guest domains are around 48 percent and both are relatively high compared to other two combinations.
 This indicates that VMs are frequently blocked for I/O events and waiting for the next CPU scheduling.
-Figure 11 and Figure 14 measure the waiting time of Dom0 and guest domains.
+Figs. 11 and 14 measure the waiting time of Dom0 and guest domains.
 We observe that (100K, 100K) has the lowest waiting time in both Dom0 and guest domains.
 This is mainly due to the high blocking time, as it reveals that CPU run queues are not crowd and could serve the VMs much faster.